webcenter-fr/elasticsearch-operator/documentations/elasticsearch/monitoring-sample.md

 - It will be accessible by ingress with https://elasticsearch-cluster-monitoring.domain.local
 - It use platinium license to get Active directory auth
 - It inject some secrets on java keystore
+- It will deploy kibana and it will be accessbile by ingress on https://kibana-cluster-monitoring.domain.local

 > we need to create some resources here (secret) because of we use platinium license and we use Active directory auth

+## Elasticsearch

 **elasticsearch.yaml**:
 ```yaml